Top of the World (The Carpenters song)

 "Top of the World" is a 1972 song written and composed by Richard Carpenter and John Bettis and first recorded by American pop duo Carpenters.
 It was a Billboard Hot 100 No. 1 hit for the duo for two consecutive weeks in 1973.
+It also became Carpenters' second number one and tenth top-ten single on the Billboard Hot 100.

 Carpenters originally intended the song to be only an album cut.
 However, after country singer Lynn Anderson covered the song and it became a number two hit on the country charts, they reconsidered.

 The Carpenters version

 Background

+Written by Richard Carpenter (music) and John Bettis (lyrics), "Top of the World" was originally recorded for and released on the duo's 1972 studio album A Song for You.
+The song was initially intended to just remain an album cut, however, when Lynn Anderson's version, released in mid-1973, was a success, the duo was upset that they hadn't released their version as a single to begin with.
+The Carpenters' version was later released as a single on September 17, 1973.
+Karen Carpenter re-recorded her lead vocal for the single release as she was not quite satisfied with the original.
+The new version appeared on the duo's first compilation album, The Singles: 1969-1973.

-Originally recorded for and released on the duo's 1972 studio album A Song for You, the song topped the Billboard Hot 100 singles chart in late 1973, becoming the duo's second of three No. 1 singles, following "(They Long to Be) Close to You" and preceding "Please Mr. Postman."
-Karen Carpenter re-recorded it for the band's first compilation as she was not quite satisfied with the original.
+Following its single release, the song topped the Billboard Hot 100 chart in late 1973, becoming the duo's second of three No. 1 singles, following "(They Long to Be) Close to You" and preceding "Please Mr. Postman".

 In Japan, it was used as the opening theme song for the 1995 Japanese drama Miseinen.
 In 2003, another drama, Beginner, had it as its ending theme song.
 It is heard in Shrek Forever After as Shrek enjoys being a "real ogre" and terrifying the villagers, as well as in a prominent scene of the 2012 film Dark Shadows, where a performance by the Carpenters is seen on a television screen.
-It has been used as the opening song of the Season 2, Episode 1 of Netflix series After Life.
-In his Oscars acceptance speech for Best Original Song, "Naatu Naatu," composer M.M.
-Keeravani mentioned the Carpenters and briefly interpolated his thanks to the tune of "Top Of The World."
+It was also used as the opening song of the Season 2, Episode 1 of Netflix series After Life.
+In his Oscars acceptance speech for Best Original Song "Naatu Naatu", composer M.M.
+Keeravani mentioned the Carpenters and briefly interpolated his thanks to the tune of "Top of the World".

 Cash Box praised Karen Carpenter's "strong lead vocal" and the pair's vocal harmonies.